NirajanMahato/ReviveReads-Security/README.md

 - Prevents brute-force attacks by making repeated login attempts ineffective.
 - User is notified of lockout status and remaining lockout time.

+### 18. **Audit Logging of Sensitive Actions**

+- All sensitive actions (login, logout, profile update, failed login) are logged to a dedicated audit log collection in the database.
+- Each log entry includes user ID, action, resource, IP address, user agent, and timestamp.
+- Supports auditing, troubleshooting, and security reviews.

 ---

 ## Advanced Security Features

 - Account Lockout After Multiple Failed Logins
+- Audit Logging of Sensitive Actions
-- (You can add more advanced features such as CAPTCHA, audit logging, email notifications for security events, etc.)
+- (You can add more advanced features such as CAPTCHA, email notifications for security events, etc.)

 ---